matrix-org/matrix.org/content/twim-guide.md

 ## How to make it a good entry

 Making a good entry can have some challenges.
-Below are some recommendations which work well in TWIM and which help the authors to lower their workload when publishing the post.
+Below are some recommendations to help the authors to lower their workload when publishing the post.

 ### Markdown